DHTMLX/gantt-docs/data/api/gantt_exporttoprimaverap6.md

 @descr:

+{{note This functionality is currently in **Beta** stage.
+The information given in this article may be substantially changed before the feature enters its stable stage.}}

 {{note This method is defined in the **export** extension, so you need to include it on the page:
 ~~~html
 <script src="https://export.dhtmlx.com/gantt/api.js"></script>
 ~~~
-Read the details in the [Export and Import from Primavera P6](desktop/export_primavera.md#exporttoprimaverap6) article.
+Read the details in the desktop/export_msproject.md#exporttomsproject article.
 }}

-The **exportToPrimaveraP6()** method takes as a parameter an object with a number of properties (all of the properties are optional):
+The **exportToPrimaveraP6()** method takes the same parameters as api/gantt_exporttomsproject.md does:

 - **name** - (*string*) the name of the obtained file ('gantt.xml' by default).
 - **auto_scheduling** - (boolean) indicates the scheduling mode for tasks in the exported project. **true** will mark tasks as auto scheduled, **false** will mark tasks as manually scheduled (the default state).